THURSDAY, AUGUST 28, 2014

 Why?
 Because they didn't happen at the same time.

-So, can an Ohio car insurance charge me two deductibles to fix my car?
+So, can a car insurance policy charge me two deductibles to fix my car?

 If you have a situation like above, absolutely Yes.

 Yes, it sucks.
 Yes, it's unfair.
 And I wouldn't like it either.
 But, this is what the policy says.
 And the policy determines how claims are paid.